pyldin601-legacy/deel-backend-task/README.md

       in separate repository.
 Using the Model.sync() in production is quite dangerous.

 What could be done:
+    * Use something to document the API (input parameters and error responses), for example Swagger.
     * Use TypeScript for better static analyzing and defactoring experience.
     * Move route handlers to external files.
 ```